How to Start an Online Store in 10 Steps (2021)

 It works by integrating your online store with a dropshipping supplier and choosing products from their catalog that you want to sell to your customers.
 You can determine how to price, market, and offer these products.
-Then, when customers buy the product from your site, you forward the order info to the dropshipping supplier who fulfills and ships the order.
+Then, when you start dropshipping, customers buy the product from your site and you forward the order info to the dropshipping supplier who fulfills and ships the order.

 Here’s a play-by-play of how it works:

 You choose the products you want to dropship and set your own prices